doyubkim/fluid-engine-dev/INSTALL.md

 ### Running Tests

-There are four different tests in the codebase including the unit test, manual test, performance test, and Python API test.
+There are four different tests in the codebase including the unit test, manual test, time/memory performance tests, and Python API test.
 For the detailed instruction on how to run those tests, please checkout the documentation page from [the project website](http://doyubkim.github.io/fluid-engine-dev/documentation/).

 ### Installing C++ SDK